Plitvice Lakes Visit

 Try to go on a weekday as it is less crowded.

-There are restaurants on-site but they are far apart so I suggest you carry water and maybe some food.
-Also keep in mind that toilet facilities are limited to the entrance, the boat port/cafe and near the end by the train.
+There are restaurants on-site, but they are located some distance apart, so I suggest you bring water and possibly some food.
+Also, keep in mind that toilet facilities are limited to the entrance, the boat port/cafe and near the end by the train.

 Be aware that there are steps which can be slippery when wet so be careful and wear comfortable walking shoes.

-Avoid buggy’s and use a baby carrier instead.
-I’m afraid it’s not really buggy or wheelchair friendly.
-Also if you have small kids you would need to keep an eye on them as some of the paths could be slippery and dangerous.
-More than two small children and I could imagine it would be stressful to manage them.
+Avoid buggies and use a baby carrier instead.
+I’m afraid it’s not buggy or wheelchair friendly.
+Additionally, if you have small children, you will need to keep a close eye on them, as some of the paths may be slippery and hazardous.
+More than two small children, and I could imagine it would be stressful to manage them.

 Euros are accepted and there is an exchange centre behind the ticketing office.
 However, it is better to exchange at the bus station for a better rate.